WordPress

 Enabling WordPress REST API

-WordPress REST API is enabled by default in WordPress 4.7+.
+WordPress enables the REST API by default in WordPress 4.7+.
 You can access it by navigating to:

 https://yourwebsite.com/wp-json/wp/v2/posts